Yuhan-Fei/SMRTnet/README.md

 ### Training

-To train the model from scratch, run
+To train the model from scratch, run (Coming soon...)

 ```python
 python main.py --do_train